cjcrowder1/OrgoChemVisualizer/docs/developerGuide.rst

   -Push changes
    Use: git push origin [branch name]

-   To add new chemicals/molecules for a reaction:
+--To add new chemicals/molecules for a reaction:
    -Navigate to the folder chemanim.py
    -Follow the format below for creating molecules: